jasminehong2392/hongljasmine-recipes/README.md

 **'Rating' Missingness** <br>
-**Missingness of rating based on the number of steps**
-<mark>Null Hypothesis<mark> : distribution of n_steps when rating is missing is the same as the distribution of the calories
-when rating is not missing <br>
+**Missingness of rating based on the number of steps** Null Hypothesis<mark> : distribution of n_steps when rating is missing is the same as the distribution of the calories when rating is not missing <br>
-<mark>Alternative Hypothesis<mark>  - distribution n_steps is different when rating is missing and when rating is not <br>
+Alternative Hypothesis - distribution n_steps is different when rating is missing and when rating is not <br>

-<mark>observed statistic<mark> - absolute diff between average n_steps of two distributions <br>
+observed statistic- absolute diff between average n_steps of two distributions <br>

 ---